readthedocs/blog/read-the-docs-2016-stats.rst

 and we're glad people are supportive of our efforts to get there.

 The best outcome of our sustainability efforts is that we're going to be able to hire someone part time to handle support for our users.
-This has always been somewhere that I've felt we have not done our best work, and I'm excited we will be able to give it more sustained work.
+Support has always been an area that we have not done our best work, nor have we had enough time to handle it well.
+We're excited to give support and community development more consistent attention, and hope that it leads to a better experience for users and perhaps even more contributions.

 Our other efforts at sustainability are also progressing.
 Our `commercial hosting service`_ is starting to slowly build revenue from users who want private documentation.
 We hope to continue to build that into another source of revenue,